tbal999/game_of_life/README.md

 # game_of_life
 A cellular automaton game engine that can handle 'Conway's Game of Life' in honour of John Horton Conway.
 Can also do other different life rules via user input.
+Makes use of the awesome 'termui' (https://github.com/gizak/termui) library.

 - 'Game of Life' rules in GUI
 \